stat4701/2014/_posts/2014-04-26-stephens-project-review.md

 	<section>
 ## Yet to come

-- Explore data from a user/inter-personal relationship perspective
+- Explore data from a user/relationship perspective
 - Explore the textual data (ML project)
 - Share the data (Crossfilter magic in blog post 3)
 - Incorporate data from [CA Communities](https://communities.ca.com/)